Rakibul25/Rakibul25/README.md

 ### Hi there 👋

-Completed my graduation in computer science & engineering from United International University.
-Strongly passionate about software engineering.
-If you want to know about my qualifications and other informations, please download my resume from [here](https://drive.google.com/drive/folders/11CBADlaI-XRwVrPcwRNIt_NYBxaxIRjN) and visit my [portfolio](https://rakibul25.github.io/Rakibul25-portfolio/#/).
+Hi there, I'm Rakibul Islam, a software engineer with a passion for crafting elegant and efficient software solutions.
+I recently graduated with a degree in computer science and engineering from United International University, where I honed my skills in programming, software design, and problem-solving.

+I love working on challenging projects that push the boundaries of what's possible, and I'm always striving to learn and grow as a developer.
+If you're interested in seeing some of my work, please feel free to check out my [portfolio](https://rakibul25.github.io/Rakibul25-portfolio/#/) website.
+Let's connect and collaborate on something great!.

 ### Get touch with me